DemetrisKonst/Autoencoder_for_MNIST/README.md

     The user will then be prompted to tweak the hyperparameters of the model.
 Analytically, the number of units in the hidden fully-connected layer, the number of epochs and the batch size.

+# GitHub Repository
+The GitHub repository for this project is in the following [link](https://github.com/AndrewSpano/Autoencoder_for_MNIST/blob/main/README.md)